 You can also set a question to be a required question by clicking the checkbox at the bottom of the element.

-You'll also see a box labelled "Files".
+At the bottom of the form, you'll see a box labelled "File-Upload".
 This determines whether your users are allowed to upload files when they fill in the form.

-Checking the box labelled "Allow customer uploads" will turn this feature on for your users.
+Checking the box labelled "Allow visitor uploads" will turn this feature on for your users.
+There is a size limit of 1GB for file uploads.

 Your end users are able to edit and remove their files at any time.
 If you remove the option to upload files, any previously uploaded files will remain, but can be removed at your discretion.